ShrugalTayal/HelloWorldJNI/README.md

    mkdir src
    ```

 6. Now, you can start creating packages and classes within the `src` directory.
-For example, let's say you want to create a package named `com.mycompany` with a class named `HelloWorld`.
+For example, let's say you want to create a package named `com.jni` with a class named `HelloWorldJNI`.
 Create the package directory structure using the following command:

    ```bash
    mkdir -p src/com/jni
    ```

 7. Use a text editor or an IDE to create the Java file within the appropriate package directory.
-For example, you can use the `nano` text editor to create the `HelloWorldJNI.java` file:
+For example, you can use the `vim` text editor to create the `HelloWorldJNI.java` file:

    ```bash
    vim src/com/jni/HelloWorldJNI.java